urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Liskov substitution
     Objects in a program should be replaceable with instances of their subtypes without altering the correctness of the program
   Interface segregation
-    No client should depend on methods that it does not use.
-This means, interfaces should also solve specific problems and contain operations that are logically connected
+    No client should depend on methods that it does not use Interfaces should also solve specific problems and contain operations that are logically connected Dependency inversion
-  Dependency inversion
     High level modules should not depend on low level modules, both should depend on abstractions Abstracts should not depend on details.
 Details should depend on abstractions